Children and Youth-led art initiatives

 Art can help break down stereotypes.

-Children and young people from the host community as well as the ones who are affected by conflict or migration get together to create something new in a team.
+Children and young people get together to create something new in a team.
 Through teamwork, the young participants learn to work together and see each other as partners rather than focusing on their differences.
 Art is a tool to overcome national barriers but also to break gender norms.
 Through theatre and drama that address social justice issues, for example, confidence and healing can be promoted.

 With performances or events in schools and the community, adolescents get the chance to promulgate social issues that affect them.
 This raises general awareness and gets people to reflect on child rights.
 Children also learn how to attract support from local authorities, businesses, and adult allies.

 We use the method of participatory action research.